21 Fun Employee Appreciation Ideas for Small Businesses

 10. Upgrade the breakroom

 Swap sterile furniture for something with personality (and comfort) or add a gaming table or other relaxing element.
 This helps make the breakroom a place for actual breaks.
-If you’re dealing with 100% remote teams, find a way to help with their costs for comforts at home like an ergonomic desk chair
+If you’re dealing with 100% remote teams, find a way to help with their costs for comforts at home like an ergonomic desk chair or an upgraded monitor.

 11. Provide some swag